Saturday, September 28, 2024

 1. Hemorrhagic cyst of the liver.

 There are several reasons for the development of hemorrhage inside a hepatic cyst.
-Some hepatic cysts are estrogen dependent and bleeds when women are on birth control pills.
-There is sudden increase in the size of the cyst and the tense cyst wall causes sudden upper abdominal pain.
-When a cyst ruptures, the pain intensify and felt over a wider area of the abdomen.
+Some hepatic cysts are estrogen dependent and bleed when women are on birth control pills.
+There is a sudden increase in the size of the cyst and the tense cyst wall causes sudden upper abdominal pain.
+When a cyst ruptures, the pain intensifies and is felt over a wider area of the abdomen.
 Bleeding may not be controlled by itself and patients may go into shock.
 Immediate surgical intervention may be necessary.

 1. Polycystic disease of the kidney.

 This is an autosomal dominant mode of transmitted inherited disease.
-Patients are generally middle aged individual, presents with severe hypertension which is not controlled by medications.
-Kidney transplant is necessary to control BP.
-Ultrasound study of the abdomen is diagnostic and for confirmation CT angiogram is generally performed.
+Patients are generally middle aged individuals, present with severe hypertension which is not controlled by medications.
+A kidney transplant is necessary to control BP.
+Ultrasound study of the abdomen is diagnostic and for confirmation, CT angiogram is generally performed.
 Polycystic liver is often associated with this condition.

 1. Cysts of the peritoneal cavity.
-Several types of Cysts present in the peritoneal cavity.
-A cyst may originate from the mesentery, peritoneum or GI tract.
-Besides sonography, other images are necessary, including MRI to diagnose cysts of peritoneum.
-Based of locularity, wall thickness, partition walls, consistency of content and presence of calcification may narrow preoperative diagnosis.
-But at laparotomy a definitive diagnosis often made – such a cyst may be serous, chylolymphatic, or lymphangioma.
+Several types of Cysts are present in the peritoneal cavity.
+A cyst may originate from the mesentery, peritoneum, or GI tract.
+Besides sonography, other images are necessary, including MRI to diagnose cysts of the peritoneum.
+Based of locularity, wall thickness, partition walls, consistency of content and presence of calcification may narrow the preoperative diagnosis.
+But at laparotomy a definitive diagnosis is often made – such a cyst may be serous, chylolymphatic, or lymphangioma.

 If an ovary contains more than 20 cysts (follicles), it is termed polycystic ovary; if in addition, the woman has hirsutism and insulin resistance, an excess of androgen hormone activities and disruption of the anterior pituitary negative feedback loop then the condition is called Polycystic Ovary syndrome.
 It is an autosomal dominant inherited disease.
 Patients have scant menstruation, infertility, facial and body hair of male pattern, diabetes mellitus2, hypertension, obesity and more incidence of cardiovascular disease.
 If not properly treated, generally develop endometrial carcinoma.